yuxuanxc/tp/docs/DeveloperGuide.md

     * Invalid index: `delete-itinerary x`, where x is larger than the list size <br>
       Expected: Similar to 3

-### F12 Finding an itinerary
+### F12 Finding an itinerary (Koon Kiat)

 1. Finding an itinerary

    1. Prerequisites: TrackPad contains an itinerary with the name `Singapore Tour`.
+No other itinerary contains `Singapore Tour`.

    2. Test case: `find-itinerary Singapore Tour`<br>
-      Expected: The itinerary with the name `Singapore Tour` is found.
+      Expected: The itinerary with the name `Singapore Tour` found.

    3. Test case: `find-itinerary`<br>
-      Expected: No itinerary is found.
+      Expected: No itinerary found.
 Error details shown in the status message.

 ### F13 Listing itineraries (York Tat)